Responsible pet ownership

-- If purchasing a cat, are you prepared to keep it indoors at night (in the house, shed or garage)?
+- If purchasing a cat, are you prepared to keep it indoors at night?

 For more useful information, visit the RSPCA website.

-Please note, it is a legal requirement for you to register your pets.
+It is a legal requirement to register your pets.
 There are many benefits that come with pet registration.

-Find out more about the benefits of pet registration or register your pet.
+Find out more about the benefits of pet registration by reading this article at Urban Paws.

-Read more information from the RSPCA about caring for your pet during thunderstorms and fireworks.
+Read more information from the RSPCA about the benefits of desexing your pets.

 Exemptions include any dog or cat registered before 1st January 2009 and animals exempt under the Domestic Animals Act 1994, which are: